Switzerland 15 min

 Worker misclassification risk in Switzerland

 On the other hand, an employee works under the direct supervision of the employer.
-The employer fixes the employee’s wages, working hours, and location, and directs their performance and daily operations.
+The employer fixes employees’ wages, working hours, and location and directs their performance and daily operations.

-One of the main risks of hiring and paying Swiss contractors is the risk of misclassifying your worker.
+One of the main risks of hiring and paying Swiss contractors is misclassifying your workers.

-Classifying a worker as a contractor may seem more attractive as an employer.
-However, if your worker fits the employment requirements, misclassifying them could land you in serious trouble.
-It can result in legal action, the repaying of any missed benefits or contributions, and huge additional penalties.
+Classifying a worker as a contractor may seem more attractive to an employer.
+However, if your workers fit the employment requirements, misclassifying them could land you in serious trouble.
+It can result in legal action, repaying missed benefits or contributions, and substantial penalties.
 Ownership over intellectual property can also be left unclear.

 Converting a contractor to an employee